PureStake/algosigner/README.md

 Upcoming feature releases will focus on adding Ledger device support and a more streamlined approach to creating and interacting with transactions in AlgoSigner.

 ## Previously delivered

-### Multisig Transactions

-- Multisig transactions can be signed individually through AlgoSigner.
-  - Using the associated msig for the transaction an available matching unsigned address will be selected if possible to sign the txn component.
-  - The resulting sign will return the a msig with only this signature in the blob and will need to be merged with other signatures before sending to the network.
-- An example of this can be seen in the [existing sample dApp multisig test](https://purestake.github.io/algosigner-dapp-example/tx-test/signTesting.html).

-### Atomic Transactions

-- Grouped transactions intended for atomic transaction functionality need to be grouped outside of AlgoSigner, but can be signed individually.
-- The grouped transactions need to have their binary components concatenated to be accepted in the AlgoSigner send method.
-- An example of this can be seen in the [existing sample dApp group test](https://purestake.github.io/algosigner-dapp-example/tx-test/signTesting.html).

 ## Decentralized Applications